caxenie/cristianaxenie.github.io/_pages/spiceslab.md

 **Sensorimotor Processing, Intelligence, and Control in Efficient compute Systems (SPICES) Laboratory**

-Welcome to the SPICES Lab, led by [Prof. Dr. Cristian Axenie](https://www.th-nuernberg.de/person/axenie-cristian/) within the [Computer Science Department](https://www.th-nuernberg.de/en/faculties/in/) at the [Technische Hochschule Nürnberg / Nuremberg Institute of Technology](https://www.th-nuernberg.de/en/) in Germany.
+Welcome to the SPICES Lab, led by [Prof. Dr. Cristian Axenie](https://www.th-nuernberg.de/person/axenie-cristian/).
+We are a research laboratory within the [Computer Science Department](https://www.th-nuernberg.de/en/faculties/in/) at the [Technische Hochschule Nürnberg / Nuremberg Institute of Technology](https://www.th-nuernberg.de/en/) in Germany.
+We are sponsored by the Professorship for Artifificial Intelligence for Heterogeneous Sensory Data under the prestigious [High Tech Agenda Bayern](https://www.hightechagenda.de/).

 {% include base_path %}